-The approval of the creation of the Ethics Committee on R&I and its composition, role assignment, and renewal will be the responsibility of the University Vice Rector for Research and Transfer.
+r The approval of the creation of the Ethics Committee on R&I and its composition, role assignment, and renewal will be the responsibility of the University Vice Rector for Research and Transfer.
+F Rector for Research and Transfer.

 10. APPLICABLE RULES